bestie/objective-ruby-style-guide/README.md

 Always use `{ }`, never use 'do end'.

-* Text editors are *MUCH* better at understanding braces.
+* Text editors are *MUCH* better at understanding braces
-* Chaining and functional operations are clearer.
+* Chaining and functional operations are clearer
-* Imperative operations like `#each` do not suffer.
+* Imperative operations like `#each` do not suffer

 ## Collections